Won tennis tournament

 I played the San Diego District Championship NTRP 3.5 men’s singles over the last two weekends, and I won the final 6-1, 6-7(5-7), 7-5.

-During the second set tiebreak, when I was up 2-1 I got cramps on both legs and took a medical timeout.
-At one point I was leading 5-3 but lost four consecutive points and the set, which was quite disappointing.
-I thought about retiring but decided to go as far as I could.
-The third set was brutal, and to avoid using my legs too much, I played more aggressively by aiming for winners and taking the net to keep the points short.
+During the second-set tiebreak, when I was up 2-1, I got cramps in both legs and took a medical timeout.
+At one point, I was leading 5-3 but lost four consecutive points and the set, which was quite disappointing.
+I thought about retiring, but decided to go as far as I could.
+The third set was brutal, so to avoid using my legs too much, I played more aggressively, aiming for winners and taking the net to keep the points short.
 The third set reminded me of the famous Chang-Lendl 1989 French Open match, in which Chang was cramping.
 When I was receiving at 5-6, I stood closer to the service line to put pressure, and eventually the opponent committed an unforced error at match point.
 The match lasted 4.5 hours.

-I hope this will bump me up to NTRP 4.0 rating.
-I have learned a lot from playing the tournament - I tend to play defensively but to win at the next level I need to be more aggressive.
+I hope this will bump me up to a NTRP 4.0 rating.
+I have learned a lot from playing the tournament—I tend to play defensively, but to win at the next level, I need to be more aggressive.